Red Raven (Marvel Comics): Original Red Raven

-Sky-Island (or the Aerie) is an "island" which floats in the sky above the Atlantic Ocean, inhabited by the Bird-People or Winged Ones, an avian offshoot of the human-alien hybrid race known as the Inhumans, who had long ago left the hidden Inhuman city Attilan, built their own abode, and learned to stabilize their genetics to reproduce only in this winged form.
-The island was kept aloft by antigravity drives and hidden from human civilization by artificial clouds.
+Sky-Island, also known as Aerie, is an "island" which floats in the sky above the Atlantic Ocean, inhabited by the Bird-People or Winged Ones, an avian offshoot of the human-alien hybrid race known as the Inhumans, who had long ago left the hidden Inhuman city Attilan and built their own abode.
+The island is kept aloft by antigravity drives and hidden from human civilization by artificial clouds.

-An airplane crashed into the Sky-Island, killing all passengers except a small boy.
-The Bird-People raised the boy, equipped their adopted son with a uniform outfitted with anti-gravitons for flight and artificial wings for navigation, and sent him back to the human world as Red Raven.
-His first adventure (set in around 1940) was preventing the gangsters Zeelmo and Ratoga from stealing the world's supply of gold and starting a second Great Depression.
+An airplane crashes into the Sky-Island, killing all passengers except a small boy.
+The Bird-People raise the boy, equip them with a uniform outfitted with anti-gravitons for flight and artificial wings for navigation, and return him to human society as Red Raven.

-In 1942, Bucky formed the Liberty Legion with Red Raven and other superheroes, battling foes such as the Red Skull and Iron Cross.
-The Liberty Legion disbanded in 1945 and Red Raven went to Europe, where on April 25 of that year he was one of many superheroes involved in the capture of Berlin.
+In 1942, Bucky Barnes forms the Liberty Legion with Red Raven and other superheroes, battling foes such as the Red Skull.
+The Liberty Legion disbands in 1945.
+Red Raven travels to Europe, where he is one of many superheroes involved in the capture of Berlin.

-Disillusioned by war, Red Raven returned to Sky-Island, where he discovered that the Bird-People planned to conquer human civilization.
-Red Raven foiled their plot by using gas to place the tribe, including himself, in suspended animation, and sank their domed island to the bottom of the ocean, setting a timer to return them to the surface and reawaken them after several years.
-When the island eventually resurfaced near the end of the suspended-animation cycle, the superhero Angel of the X-Men stumbled upon the island.
-Angel and Red Raven clashed when the latter was startled by the former.
-Angel believed it would be more humane to revive the Bird-People, but Red Raven disagreed.
-He again sank the island to protect the secret of the Bird-People, continuing the suspended animation process, and set Angel adrift on a raft.
+Disillusioned by war, Red Raven returns to Sky-Island, where he discovers that the Bird-People plan to conquer human civilization.
+Red Raven foils their plot by using gas to place the tribe, including himself, in suspended animation.
+Sky-Island sinks to the bottom of the ocean, where it will resurface and reawaken the Bird-People after several years.
+When the island resurfaces near the end of the suspended-animation cycle, Angel stumbles upon the island and encounters Red Raven.
+Angel believes that it would be more humane to revive the Bird-People, but Red Raven disagrees.
+He sinks the island once more to protect the secret of the Bird-People, continuing the suspended animation process, and sets Angel adrift on a raft.